Azure/azure-cosmos-python/README.md

 Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.

-Use the Azure Cosmos DB SQL API SDK for Python to manage databases and the JSON documents they contain in this NoSQL database service.
+Using the Azure Cosmos DB SQL API SDK for Python to manage databases and the JSON documents they contain in this NoSQL database service.

 * Create Cosmos DB **databases** and modify their settings
 * Create and modify **containers** to store collections of JSON documents